 Consistent with previous studies, our study was designed to observe the progression of increased autofluorescence and/or decreased autofluorescence during a specific period of time and to identify any difference in progression between the untreated and treated eyes in the same patient.
 However, our study did not follow the continuous development of changes in autofluorescence over a prolonged interval (i.e., until geographic atrophy and vision loss occurred).
 A long-term prospective study including more frequent and regular measurements using standardized autofluorescence imaging over several years might help address the important question of whether light protection can delay vision loss-rather than merely delaying focal RPE damage-in patients with Stargardt disease.
 Moreover, adding quantitative autofluorescence imaging to future study protocols would be highly informative.
-Unfortunately, appropriate research tools for normalizing autofluorescence grayscale values to an internal reference 400 more study.
+Unfortunately, appropriate research tools for normalizing autofluorescence grayscale values to an internal reference were not available at the time of our study.